jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 As a fresh graduate, a support group is important.
 You share knowledge and information with each other and grow together.
 If your company is mostly remote, you need to create these interactions.

 Do not let any of these stop you from pursuing your career in the US.
-I think there are some good reasons that might make you reconsider moving to the US - for example, you have your significant other in Singapore, or your parents are living their last days.
+I think there are some good reasons that might make you reconsider moving to the US - for example, you could not get a job offer, you have your significant other in Singapore, or your parents are living their last days.

-I hope these helps.
+I hope these will help.